Razzy52/liquidthemes/readme.md

 ## License

-All themes in this repository are licensed under the [MIT License](LICENSE.md).
+All themes in this repository are licensed under the [GPL3](LICENSE.md).
 You are free to use, modify, and distribute these themes for personal or commercial purposes.